 The book is for kids and teens, as well as teachers and parents.
 Kids and teens can find relatable characters and gain a deeper ability to make their acting shine.
 Teachers will get a unique look at how to handle a multitude of personalities while teaching the real work to children as young as eight.
 Parents will discover an actor's process that can lead their kids to greater self-esteem and creativity in all the arts.

 Jeff Alan-Lee is the artistic director of the Young Actor’s Studio and a top acting coach in Los Angeles.
 He has taught and directed young people for over thirty years, both in New York and Los Angeles.
 He was a former child actor himself and began acting with his own television series at age nine.
 He has a BFA from New York University and has taught and directed at private schools, public schools, and youth shelters as well as teaching and directing children and teens at the Lee Strasberg Theatre Institutes in New York and Los Angeles.
-His students include Shia LaBeouf and Scarlett Johansson, among many other great actors working in all areas of entertainment.
+His students include Shia LaBeouf, Scarlett Johansson, and Olivia Rodrigo, among many other great actors working in all areas of entertainment.

 “There is usually a disconnect in the ways in which young actors and adult actors approach a character.
 AYoung Actor Prepares pays respect to the process of young actors by introducing the techniques that can develop over a lifetime.
 Jeff Alan-Lee's remarkable book provides a method for finding the artist within.”—Evangeline Morphos, professor at Columbia University’s School of the Arts, independent producer, former co-chair Tisch School of the Arts, NYU